Search Results

 Other Pages (9)

 Trusted legal partner in St. Catharines Ontario for Human Rights, Civil Litigation, and more.
 Read About our team here.
 Meet the Team Sage Legal Solutions is supported by a talented team of lawyers, paralegals, students, and clerks.
 Read on to learn more.
-Natalie Posala Languages: English, Polish Lawyer Natalie Posala is a social justice Lawyer licensed in Ontario, passionate about fighting for human rights and seeking equity for all.
-Natalie speaks fluent Polish and can provide legal assistance in Polish.
-Natalie previously sat as a Director of the Thunder Bay Law Association; and competed as an oralist at Moot competitions.
+Natalie Posala Languages: English, Polish Lawyer Natalie previously sat as a Director of the Thunder Bay Law Association; and competed as an oralist at Moot competitions.
 Practice areas include: Civil disputes; Civil litigation; Small Claims court; Landlord Tenant matters; Human rights; Employment law; Labour law; grievances; discrimination claims; representing clients mistreated by Police or government; Indigenous law; Aboriginal rights; community consultations.
 Natalie has represented: institutional clients, corporations, private clients throughout Ontario; Not For Profit organizations; First Nations police services; largest First Nations political and territorial organization of Ontario; First Nations Chief and Council.
 Natalie has appeared at: Human Rights Tribunal of Ontario; Canadian Human Rights Tribunal; Superior Court of Justice; Divisional Court.
 Notable cases: she argued at Divisional Court for First Nations communities to have the choice of child welfare service providers which align with their communities cultures and values.
-Nahal Golmohammadi Law Student Nahal is a law student at Lakehead University.
-Coming from a Bachelor's in Social Work, she has extensive experience in human rights law, and is particularly interested in constitutional and international law.
-She has worked with LEAF as a Legal Researcher.
-Nahal works with clients, conducts research on legal precedents, and drafts legal documents.
-Nahal can be reached at nahal@sagelegalsolutions.ca.
-Gabriella Ochin Paralegal Gabriella is a paralegal student at Humber College in Toronto, Ontario, with a strong legal foundation from earning her Bachelor of Law degree in Nigeria.
-With prior experience, she has a deep commitment to understanding the complexities of the legal system.
+Kelsey Filipowicz Law Clerk Kelsey is a graduate of the Law Clerk program at Niagara College, bringing a strong foundation in legal procedures and documentation.
+Kelsey is skilled at supporting legal teams with case preparation, file management, and client communication.
+When Kelsey is not working she enjoys spending time with her children and kayaking.
+Gabriella Ochin Paralegal With prior experience, she has a deep commitment to understanding the complexities of the legal system.
 This unique perspective allows her to take a well-rounded approach to paralegal work, drawing from her comprehensive knowledge of legal principles.
 She has a proven track record of conducting thorough legal research, analyzing legal precedents, and crafting precise legal documents to effectively support clients' needs.
-For inquiries or to seek Gabriella’s assistance, please don't hesitate to contact her at gabriella@sagelegalsolutions.ca OUR STORY SAGE (definition): Sage is a Anishinaabe medicine - it is burned as a purifier, releasing troubles from one's mind, and removing negative energy from the area in which it is burned.
+For inquiries or to seek Gabriella’s assistance, please don't hesitate to contact her at gabriella@sagelegalsolutions.ca Nahal Golmohammadi Law Student Nahal works with clients, conducts research on legal precedents, and drafts legal documents.
+Nahal can be reached at nahal@sagelegalsolutions.ca.
+OUR STORY SAGE (definition): Sage is a Anishinaabe medicine - it is burned as a purifier, releasing troubles from one's mind, and removing negative energy from the area in which it is burned.
 To give sage advice means to give sound, sensible, and intelligent advice.
 Founded in 2021, Sage Legal Solutions strives to provide our clients with sound and simplified legal advice in a cost-effective manner.

 Services (1)